Canoeing In Nepal: An Adventurer’s Guide

 Trisuli River:

-The Trishuli River is a natural wonder that descends from a high altitude of 2,600 meters/8530 ft at the Rasuwa Pass, located in the Rasuwa District of Nepal.
+The Trishuli River is a natural wonder that enters Nepal from the Tibetan plateau near Rasuwagadhi in the Rasuwa District.
 This picturesque watercourse is a beloved destination for canoe enthusiasts, offering a unique blend of thrilling rapids and tranquil stretches, catering to both novice and seasoned canoeists alike.

 Best Months For Canoeing In Nepal

 The best months for canoeing in Nepal are between September to November.
-These months have the beauty of the Spring Season in the country, and the climate is moderate and pleasant.
+These autumn months bring settled post-monsoon water levels and crystal-clear skies, and the climate is moderate and pleasant.
+The spring window from March to May is nearly as good.

 Similarly, you will be okay with the problems of floods or other water-borne calamities, unlike in rainy seasons.
 If you choose canoeing in Nepal during the winter, the water temperature might need to be more favorable.
 Most of the time, the temperature drops, and you are likely to suffer extreme cold in the water.

-So, if you go canoeing in the Spring, you can avoid all of these issues and have an exciting campaign.
+So, if you go canoeing in autumn or spring, you can avoid all of these issues and have an exciting trip.

 What Rules and Regulations Should I Be Aware Of?